My Investment in Cosmetology School

 When deciding which to do, just figure out what your priorities are.
 You may not want to wait three years, or you may learn better in a classroom setting.
 Or you may not have the money to attend school but still have dreams of being a stylist so the apprenticeship would be great for you.

-Just remember to do your homework; unlike I did, so you can make the right decision and save you a lot of headache down the line.
+Just remember to do your homework; unlike I did, so you can make the right decision and save you a lot of headaches down the line.

 No Need For License For Specific Skills